Which strain cell is right for my experiment?

 Razorbill Instruments uniaxial pressure cells are cryogenic-compatible research tools that allow researchers to ‘tune’ the electronic properties of materials by applying stresses and strains to samples.

 Razorbill Instruments sell two main types of product: the CS series which measure applied displacement (strain) and we sell the FC series which are higher performance and measure the applied force (stress).
-Both our smallest CS cell, the CS100 and the FC100 are designed to 1-inch diameter magnet bore (such as a Quantum Design PPMS).
+Both our smallest CS cell, the CS100 and the FC100 are designed to fit in a 1-inch diameter magnet bore (such as a Quantum Design PPMS).

 We provide several different models in our CS series, with differing performance depending on the amount of sample space available within the cryostat.
 In addition we provide a CS200T that incorporates a sample access cone on the rear of the cell that is designed for XRD and other scattering or transmission measurements.